Plug-and-play vs. ballast-bypass and other linear LED solutions

 The most significant negative to a ballast-bypass linear LED is the risk of electric shock since the sockets carry line voltage.
 It's a common practice to place a finger on the lamp pins while you are trying to install it, and this becomes a risky endeavor when using single-ended

 ballast-bypass lamps.
-Some LED manufacturers have included safety designs to address this, but we always recommend double-ended LED tubes over single-ended for Type B systems.
+Double-ended tubes are not energized until both ends are in the socket, so there is no risk of electric shock.
+While some LED manufacturers are working on safety designs and updates, we always recommend double-ended LED tubes over single-ended for Type B systems.

 - Fixtures must be rewired

 It can be argued this is a simple process.
 Disconnect the ballast from the circuit and wire the sockets to line voltage.
 There are several video tutorials available to demonstrate this task.
 Interestingly enough, most of these demos are performed with the fixture being rewired laying on a table.
 If you've done this before, you understand that doing this over your head while balancing on a ladder (and maybe before your morning coffee) can make things more complicated.